rasumovsky/51_HggDM/README.md

 3) Implement fit plots for the workspace.

+4) Wrapper for workspace.

-4) Make workspaces in loop over DM names.
+5) Make workspaces & test statistics in loop over DM names.

-5) Toy MC code for DM
+6) Toy MC code for DM

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look